 Credits: The Chase Sapphire Reserve comes with a hefty annual fee, but it also delivers valuable perks, including statement credit opportunities.

 The Sapphire Reserve card offers a $300 annual travel credit for any travel-related purchases you charge to your account during the year.
-Through Dec.
-31, 2021, gas station and grocery store purchases count for this credit.

 The card also provides a statement credit of up to $100 every four years for the application fees for Global Entry or TSA PreCheck.

 Add these up, and you could get $400 in statement credits, to help offset your annual fee.

 And though it’s technically not a credit, the Sapphire Reserve also comes with a year’s free membership to Lyft Pink.
 This membership provides you with 15% off on car rides through Lyft.
 Chase says that the one-year membership has a minimum value of $199.